ministryofjustice/security-guidance/docs/pre-employment-screening-and-vetting-of-external-candidates-faqs.md

 ### Q7.
 Why can't candidates use an Apple machine or iPad to submit the NSV security questionnaire?

-NSVS is run by UKSV. there are very strict controls in place to make certain that the information you provide is secure.
+NSVS is run by UKSV.
+There are very strict controls in place to make certain that the information you provide is secure.
 Apple products work in a different way and UKSV can't be assured by Apple that their platform is secure.
 We do not expect that will change in the foreseeable future.

 ## Section 5: Changes to roles or personal circumstances

-This section contains information for managers and staff who are already in the MoJ and have changes to their roles or personal circumstances.
+This section contains information for managers, and for staff who are already in the MoJ, regarding changes to roles or personal circumstances.

 ### Q1.
 I am a manager and I think a member of my team needs a national security vetting clearance to do a new piece of work.
 What should I do?